Ate329/fed-statement-scraping/README.md

 It works by polling the website of the U.S. Federal Reserve on a periodic basis and scraping the new statements, minutes, and scheduled meetings as they become available.
 The scraper runs in a scheduled GitHub Actions workflow, which is [available here](https://github.com/vtasca/fed-statement-scraping/actions/workflows/main.yml).

-The dataset begins in the year 2000 and the textual data is presented as it is found on the website of the Federal Reserve.
+The dataset in this repository begins in 2020, as older data is no longer available on the Federal Reserve's website.
+For historical data starting from 2000, please refer to the dataset in the [original repository](https://github.com/vtasca/fed-statement-scraping/blob/master/communications.csv).

 ## Usage
-The updated dataset is located in this repository at [`communications.csv`](https://github.com/vtasca/fed-statement-scraping/blob/master/communications.csv).
-If found, new data is added on a weekly basis on Monday mornings.
+The updated dataset is located in this repository at [`communications.csv`](https://github.com/ate329/fed-statement-scraping/blob/master/communications.csv).
+If found, new data is added on a daily basis.

 ### Data description
 - `Date` - Date of the FOMC meeting.